-Choosing between a fixed vs. variable rate mortgage is one of Canadians’ most significant financial decisions when buying a home or renewing an existing mortgage.
-With mortgage rates rising in 2024, understanding the key differences between these two common mortgage rates is critical.
+Choosing between a fixed vs variable rate mortgage is one of Canadians’ most significant financial decisions when buying a home or renewing an existing mortgage.

-This extensive guide will compare fixed-rate and variable-rate mortgages in Canada for 2024.
-We’ll cover how the two types of mortgage rates work, current market conditions, and strategies to manage the risks and maximize the rewards of each mortgage structure.
+This guide compares fixed-rate and variable-rate mortgages in Canada.
+It covers how the two types of mortgage rates work, current market conditions, and strategies for managing the risks and maximizing the rewards of each mortgage structure.

-An Overview of Fixed and Variable Rate Mortgage
+An Overview of Fixed and Variable Rate Mortgages

 First, let’s look at how fixed and variable-rate mortgages work.